meekrosoft/meekrosoft.github.io/content/posts/wealth-tax-is-stupid.md

 draft = false
 +++

-Wealth tax is stupid, it really is.
+Wealth tax[^1] is stupid, it really is.
 For those keeping score, let's list the reasons...

 {{< table_of_contents >}}